Implicit neural representations for accurate estimation of the standard model of white matter: Methods

 \subsection{In vivo data acquisition}

 The study was approved by the Cardiff University School of Psychology Ethics Committee and written informed consent was obtained from the participant in the study.
 One healthy volunteer was scanned on a 3T, 300~mT/m Connectom scanner (Siemens Healthineers, Erlangen, Germany).
 Imaging parameters and diffusion acquisition scheme can be found in Table \ref{table:acqinvivo}.
-Gradient waveforms for spherical tensor encoding were optimized using the NOW toolbox \citep{SJOLUND2015157}.
+Gradient waveforms for spherical tensor encoding were optimized using the NOW toolbox \citep{SJOLUND2015157}. \review{The in vivo data was corrected for Gibbs ringing \citep{Kellner2016}, signal drift \citep{Vos2016}, motion and eddy current correction \citep{Nillson2015}, susceptibility correction \citep{ANDERSSON2003870}, and gradient non-uniformity image distortion and B-matrix correction \citep{Bammer2003AnalysisImaging}}